 One of our responses to this is to produce EARs to assess the possible environmental impacts of the potential drought permit / order sites we listed in sections 3.3.1 and 3.3.3.
-Figure 25 is taken from the EA's 2020 environmental assessment supplementary guidance and gives an overview of the environmental assessment process.
+Figure 23 is taken from the EA's 2020 environmental assessment supplementary guidance and gives an overview of the environmental assessment process.

-Figure 25 EA flow chart of the high level approach to develop our environmental assessments for our supply side drought management actions
+Figure 23 EA flow chart of the high level approach to develop our environmental assessments for our supply side drought management actions

 In agreement with the Environment Agency we have prioritised the updates to our EARs.
-The intention is that we will have finalised versions, subject to regulator approval, of the following EARs either at the same time as final plan publication or within the same year:
+The intention is that we will have finalised versions, subject to regulator approval, of the following EARs when the final plan is published:

 - River Churnet (pathways report)

 - River Derwent and Derwent Reservoirs

 - Dove

-- Avon & Leam

-Since we published our 2014 drought plan we have completed the EARs for our site G abstraction.
-The EAR for site G was finalised in February 2017.
-This EAR is therefore the lowest priority for updates and is not planned before the final drought plan is submitted.
+In agreement with the EA, there is best endeavours to have the Avon & Leam EAR updated by the time the final drought plan is published.
+Since we published our 2014 drought plan we have completed the EARs for our site G and Wyelands abstractions.
+The EAR for site G was finalised in February 2017 and the Wyelands EAR in September 2015.
+These two EARs are therefore lowest priority for updates and are not planned before the final drought plan is submitted.

-During the process of producing the site G report we learned that they are complex assessments and we should not underestimate the time that they take to produce.
-We concluded we needed a programme for updating EARs that keeps them fit for purpose and as current as possible but ensures that we only make wholesale changes when significant changes occur either in the catchments themselves or within the applicable legislation/ regulations.
+During the process of producing the site G and Wyelands reports we learned that they are complex assessments and we should not underestimate the time that they take to produce.
+We concluded we needed a programme for updating these EARs that keeps them fit for purpose and as current as possible but ensures that we only make wholesale changes when significant changes occur either in the catchments themselves or within the applicable legislation/ regulations.
 We note that we carry out ongoing monitoring at each of the drought permit/ order sites and this will highlight to ourselves and the EA the occurrence of any 'step changes'.